Menu

 Telstra thought they were above the law

 On 26 September 1997, a Senate Estimates Committee investigation into matters related to those letters came to an interesting conclusion.
-This investigation began with the question of why Telstra had been allowed to withhold legally requested FOI documents, during the COT arbitrations.
+This investigation began with why Telstra had been allowed to withhold legally requested FOI documents during the COT arbitrations.
 What it eventually exposed, however, was proof that the TIO’s office (they were the official administrators of all the COT arbitrations) had allowed a senior Telstra arbitration official to regularly attend monthly TIO Council meetings, even when Telstra v COT arbitration issues were on the agenda (see pages 109 to 110, Senate – Parliament of Australia).
-The Senate Hansard records of this investigation also indicate that Ted Benjamin never once revealed his clear conflict of interest while he was present at these Council meetings when COT Case arbitration issues were discussed.
+The Senate Hansard records of this investigation also indicate that Ted Benjamin never revealed his clear conflict of interest at these Council meetings when discussing COT Case arbitration issues.

-It was not until six months after the end of my arbitration that I finally received proof that Telstra had fabricated their findings, and that some sort of unidentified substance had actually been deliberately introduced into my TF200 telephone, after it had been collected from my business in November 1995, and it was this evidence that I then passed on, with a covering letter, to Dr Ziggy Switkowski, The Hon Tony Staley and David Hoare on 26 May 1999.
+It was not until six months after my arbitration that I finally received proof that Telstra had fabricated their findings and that some unidentified substance had actually been deliberately introduced into my TF200 telephone, after it had been collected from my business in November 1995.
+It was this evidence that I then passed on, with a cover letter, to Dr Ziggy Switkowski, The Hon Tony Staley and David Hoare on 26 May 1999.

-The information on this website now includes references to a total of FIVE separate recipients of the Order of Australia who has all completely ignored Telstra’s deliberate tampering with evidence and their submission of falsified arbitration reports, all related to my COT claims in relation to my TF200 telephone.
+The information on this website now includes references to FIVE separate recipients of the Order of Australia who have all completely ignored Telstra’s deliberate tampering with evidence and submission of falsified arbitration reports, all related to my COT claims regarding my TF200 telephone.

 Could there possibly be a more sinister political twist to Mr Benjamin being allowed to attend TIO Council meetings when the COT arbitration claims were being discussed?
-It certainly seems that there could be, because it was Mr Benjamin who was in control of which documents the COT claimants could be received in response to their FOI requests, and when that information would be released.
+It certainly seems that there could be because it was Mr Benjamin who controlled which documents the COT claimants could receive in response to their FOI requests and when that information would be released.

 “… were to be governed by the Commercial Arbitration Act of Victoria.
 Significantly, that provides that an award by the arbitrator is registrable as an order of the Victorian Supreme Court, and the act confers basically what is a limited right of appeal against any award by the arbitrator.”